 The Listed Buildings at Ascot Racecourse have been completely renovated by Sharp Architects.
 These carefully restored historic buildings lining the High Street provide new and essential facilities including saddling boxes, washrooms and entrance halls.
 The Turnstile buildings are fully glazed to create a grand entry for those using the underpass from the car park.
 The famous Ascot Totaliser still houses the original mechanism housed behind the façade.
 Transformed saddling boxes facing onto the new pre-parade ring provide a safe and secure area for horses, trainers and riders to prepare for the all-important race.
 Upper floors have sparkling new restaurants and bars with magnificent views of the horses parading below and the grandstand beyond.
 A new saddling enclosure has been designed in the Greenyard for the Queen’s horses.
 Great care has been taken to repair decades of damage caused by damp and inappropriate cement pointing.
 A simple palette of materials has resulted in a calm and elegant context for racing, entertaining, popping corks and hat displays!

-DSA has in-depth knowledge and expertise in the design of teaching and learning environments.
+Sharp Architects has in-depth knowledge and expertise in public architecture projects and the design of teaching and learning environments.
 An academies research project was undertaken in collaboration with a multi-academy sponsor and focused on six of the very early academies launched prior to the government’s Building Schools for the Future programme was launched.
-Working on secondment from DSA, Yasmin Shariff was appointed as Head of Design to the multi-academy chain, and given responsibility for the overseeing of the design and delivery of 14 new build Academies and transformation of four other schools.
+Working on secondment from Sharp Architects, Yasmin Shariff was appointed as Head of Design to the multi-academy chain, and given responsibility for the overseeing of the design and delivery of 14 new build Academies and transformation of four other schools.

 Spring bank is a 1960 conversion and in need of modernisation.
 Works are underway to improve ventilation, making better use of space internally and externally so that residents have a bright, airy and caring place.